The glossary explains terms, which are important if you work with accessible PDF.

 PAC is one of the most comprehensive and free of charge testing tools.
 It checks PDF documents for its compatibility with the PDF/UA standard.
 PAC evaluates the failure conditions which can be tested by software.
 It includes a screenreader preview tool to check the failure conditions which need to be tested manually.
 The Swiss organization “Access for all” distributes PAC.
 The software is only available for Windows.

 PDF/UA is the ISO standard 14289-1.
 The part “UA” stands for universal accessibility.
 The standard is aimed at production companies of software and assistive technology.
 To check a document for PDF/UA, you do not need to purchase the ISO documentation.
 Using the free Matterhorn Protocol, a document can be checked for PDF/UA compatibility.

 PDF/UA is based on the WCAG, does not contradict those guidelines, but does not cover all regulations of the WCAG.

 If your PDF contains tags – also called Tagged PDF – one big and important step of machine readability and thus accessibility has been done.
 However, the mere existence is not enough.
 The PDF tags must also reflect the semantics of the document.
 This means, for example, that a heading is not only visually recognisable as such by a larger font, but also by machine, by a heading tag.

-The possible PDF tags (according to the PDF 1.7 standard) can be found in the “Overview of PDF tags”.
-Some of the available PDF tags are very similar to the HTML tags.
+The available PDF tags (according to the PDF 1.7 standard) can be found in the “Overview of the PDF tags”.

 The WCAG, short for Web Content Accessibility Guidelines, are the recommendations/guidelines of the group WAI (short for Web Accessibility Initiative), which in turn is part of the W3C (short for World Wide Web Consortium).
 These guidelines have been translated into several languages, including German.